-In case you might not know, the book was written about the authors’ belief that our perception of the world is precisely how we see the world.
-In other words, in order to change any given situation, a person must change and in order to change, that person must change their perception.
+The book highlights the authors’ belief that our perception of the world is precisely how we see the world.
+In other words, in order to change any given situation, you must first change your perception.

-Now, that’s not to say perception is all that matters but rather to explain how Covey had used more than 200 years of literature to identify a major factor which enabled humans to achieve success.
+That’s not to say that perception is all that matters.
+Covey used more than 200 years of literature to identify major habits that enabled humans to achieve success.

-In this article, we talk about each of these seven steps and how they can benefit startups wanting to get ahead:
+In this article, we talk about each of these seven habits and how they can benefit startups that want to get ahead.

-While it does not impact the relevance of the steps, it should be known that Stephen Covey had also identified a change in terms of ethics.
-That is to say, in earlier times, success was often based on character ethics such as integrity or humility or patience, while people now look for a ‘quick fix’.
+It should be known that Stephen Covey also identified a change in terms of ethics.
+In earlier times, success was often based on character traits such as integrity, humility, or patience.

-It’s true, most people seem to be interested in how to get things done quickly or efficiently and while this seems to make sense, Covey points out that the quick fix is merely a short term solution.
+Most people want to know how to get things done quickly or efficiently.
+Covey points out that the quick-fix mentality is merely a short-term solution.

-Anyway, the point is, each of the following steps is important and startups can only improve their approach by taking note of this sage advice from the famous author:
+Each of the following habits is important.
+Startups can improve their approach by taking note of this advice from the famous author:

 1. Be Proactive

 Stephen Covey is quick to highlight the importance of self-awareness.
-In this sense, he states that humans have a distinct ability to examine their own character and take control of any given situation.
-What’s more he talks about the power of being proactive and how reactive people are more inclined to lose due to a negative thought process in which people believe things are happening to them as opposed to for them.
+He states that humans have a distinct ability to examine their own character and take control of any given situation.
+He talks about the power of being proactive and how reactive people are more inclined to lose due to a negative thought process in which people believe things are happening to them as opposed to things happening for their good.

-With this in mind, startups need to be proactive in order to be effective and make every effort to avoid taking a reactive approach to decision-making.
-Needless to say, reactivity will leave members of the startup feeling like things are out of control, while a proactive culture will develop a sense of responsibility in the organisation.
+Startups need to be proactive in order to be effective and make every effort to avoid taking a reactive approach to decision-making.
+Reactivity will leave members of the startup feeling like things are out of control.
+On the other hand, a proactive culture will develop a sense of responsibility in the organization.

 Takeaway – You are in charge and you write the script for your business in the very same way that you do for your life.
-Moreover, you should always focus on what you can control in the startup.
+You should always focus on what you can control.

 2. Begin with the End in Mind

-It also makes a lot of sense, for most people work hard for their end goal without having a precise vision of what this objective looks like.
-For this reason, everything they do along the way is unlikely to be as effective or beneficial if there is no clear objective to move toward.
+Most people work hard for their end goal without having a precise vision of what this objective looks like.
+Since there is no clear objective to move toward, everything they do along the way is unlikely to be as effective or beneficial.
 On the other hand, if a person is able to decide on a clear destination, they are much more likely to take meaningful steps in the right direction.

 When it comes to a startup, this habit could not be more relevant.
 After all, managing a startup is all about changing and adapting in order to become more efficient.
-As if that’s not enough, every great leader knows that having a strategic vision is what often enables the business to achieve certain goals.
+Every great leader knows that having a strategic vision is what often enables the business to achieve certain goals.

 Simply put, the startup should be taking action based on values as opposed to impulse or desire and keeping a tight reign on every aspect of management.
-More specifically, this management should be as specific as possible and include estimates of time, money and resources needed to get things done.
+The management should be as specific as possible and include estimates of time, money, and resources needed to get things done.